lazywithclass/project-lamp/website/book/chapter3.markdown

 ```haskell
 sumCPS :: List Int -> (... -> ...) -> Int
 ```
-Let's complete this type declaration and fill in the two `...` with the appropriate types.
-To determine these types, we can reason about:
+Let's complete this type declaration.
+We need to think about:

 1. The type of the continuation's parameter.
 2. The return type of the continuation.